Thank you for your interest in applying to the University of Maryland.

 Academic Department Approval

 Each program or department may require that additional information be submitted with your application (e.g., an essay, a résumé, GRE scores, letters of recommendation).
-Be sure to review the Admissions Requirements section and contact the graduate program to which you are applying for information about additional admissions requirements.
+Be sure to review the Admissions Requirements site and contact the graduate program to which you are applying for information about additional admissions requirements.

 The Admissions Process